Manali, Himachal Pradesh: Air

 The nearest airport Kullu–Manali Airport (IATA code KUU) is at Bhuntar town in Kullu.
 The airport is also known as Kullu-Manali airport and has more than a kilometer-long runway.
 Air India has regular flights to the airport from New Delhi.

-Helicopter taxi service
+Helicopter Service

-Pawan Hans, the Government charter agency, provides heli-taxi service connecting Shimla to Chandigarh, Kullu, Kangra and Dharamshala.
+Pawan Hans, the Government charter agency, provides helicopter-taxi service connecting Shimla to Chandigarh, Kullu, Kangra and Dharamshala.